 2.5.2.14.
 Viewing logs for Dotnet with NetcoredebugOutput plug-in

 2.5.2.14.1.
 NetcoredebugOutput plug-in

-The NetcoredebugOutput plug-in provides the netcoredbg tool.
-This tool implements the VS Code Debug Adapter protocol and allows users to debug .NET applications under the .NET Core runtime.
+The NetcoredebugOutput plug-in provides netcoredbg, which implements the VS Code Debug Adapter protocol and allows users to debug .NET applications under the .NET Core runtime.